Divya21146/prowhiz/README.md

 # prowhiz
-This is like an online course website using wordpress
+This is one of my freelance project like an online course website using wordpress